dimstyle/dimstyle/README.md

 <br/>

 # 💫 About Me:
 Hi, you can call me Alex, I'm a passionate software engineering student to explore and learn new technology.
 I have a strong interest in Machine Learning, AI, Web Dev.
 I'm also a Linux enthusiast, I loved to exploring and tringy different distros.
 For me Linux more than just an Operating System, it's a world with endless customization and freedom.
-Outside of tech hobbies, I also loved to relaxing with pop and folk music, to keeps me inspired and balanced. :)
+Outside of tech hobbies, I also loved to relaxing with pop and folk music, to keeps me inspired and balanced. thx :)

 ## 🌐 Socials:
 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/dimasalx.sa_) [![Stack Overflow](https://img.shields.io/badge/-Stackoverflow-FE7A16?logo=stack-overflow&logoColor=white)](https://stackoverflow.com/users/29076795)